booiljung/__booiljung.github.io/about_booiljung_en.md

 ## Experienced

-My first programming was in MSX with basic and machine language, and I started by going to high school and learning about computing.
-The total experience is over 20 years.

 #### 3D games and engines

 At the time, the 3D engine was expensive, so I developed the engine part myself and applied it to the product.
 These games were embedded in the product and exported abroad.